vyacheslavov/Grafana-Docker-with-offline-plugins/README.md

 ## Running container with offline plugins

-Pass the plugins you want installed to docker with the `GF_INSTALL_PLUGINS` environment variable as a comma seperated list.
+~~Pass the plugins you want installed to docker with the `GF_INSTALL_PLUGINS` environment variable as a comma seperated list.
 Here you can select the plugins to be installed into container.
-You can install only those plugins that were downloaded during building process.
+You can install only those plugins that were downloaded during building process.~~

+You do not need to specify the plugins again during starting of the container from the built image.
+Only if you want to download (e.g. you will need Internet access) additional plugins or update already downloaded ones, you can do it by passing them through the `GF_INSTALL_PLUGINS` environment variable as a comma separated list.

 Also, make sure to specify the image tag.
 If you did not pass the tag argument during the building process, use the default tag – "master".
 Here is example command: